|Pregnancy food safety

 After eating

-Call your pregnancy care team for fever, chills, flu-like aches, vomiting, diarrhea, dehydration, or feeling seriously unwell after deli meat.
+Call your pregnancy care team for fever, chills, flu-like aches, vomiting, diarrhea, dehydration, feeling seriously unwell, or recalled-food exposure.

 check_circle